 As a result of being accepted onto the DPP, the Government will work with the council towards an election for the Mayor of the Strategic Authority in May 2026.
 To manage this, local County Council elections planned for May 2025 will be postponed until May 2026.

-All District and County Councils that have been accepted onto the DPP have been asked to submit LGR proposals by 21 March 2025.
+All District and County Councils that have been accepted onto the DPP have been asked to submit LGR proposals by 21 March 2025, with full proposals by 26 September 2025.

-The Government is holding a public consultation on proposed devolution in Norfolk and Suffolk, specifically on the proposal to form a Strategic Authority headed by a mayor.
+The Government held a public consultation on proposed devolution in Norfolk and Suffolk, specifically on the proposal to form a Strategic Authority headed by a mayor.
+This consultation closed on 13 April 2025.
+The public feedback and the Government’s response have just been published.
+There were 3,115 responses which you can read a summary of on the GOV.UK website.

 Criteria for unitary local government